 The botanical name of pickerelweed is Pontederia Cordova.
 The plant grows to around 2 to 3 feet in association with the arrow annum.
-Leaves that have the shape of a heart and stripes that look like the veins characterize pickerelweed.
+Leaves that have the shape of a heart and stripes that look like veins characterize pickerelweed.
 It has an inflorescent that has a blue flower appearing on one of the leaf-like bracts.
 The blooming period of the plant is between May and October.

-Its large leaf blades that are triangular and fruiting heads that look like fruits mark arrow arum.
+Its large leaf blades that are triangular, and fruiting heads that look like fruits mark arrow arum.
 The leaves of the plants will emerge in May or June to surround a cylindrical inflorescence that appears quite fleshy.
-This inflorescence will later transform into a seed case that looks like pod during the early autumn and late summer.
+This inflorescence will later transform into a seed case that looks like a pod during the early autumn and late summer.
 The seed case will drop into the marsh to release the seeds.

 The botanical name of the soft rush is Juncus effuses.
 The plant looks like the black needle rush that appears in the marshes of saltwater.
 However, it does not have a sharp tip.
 Soft rush is also not still like the black needle rush.

-Flowers that look like showy pink hibiscus with alternate leaves that have dense hair characterize marshmallow.
+Flowers that look like showy pink hibiscus with alternate leaves that have dense hair characterize marshmallows.
 The plant matures to a height of 2 or 3 feet, and its blooming period is between July and August.
 With the right wetland plant, it will be possible for you to enhance the beauty of your environment.
 Having these plants in your garden creates a relaxing and attractive environment.